 Welcome to The Spellbinding Shelf, a book blog named in a sprightly first editorial meeting held right outside of a busy Fry’s Marketplace.
 (You know, inspiration can strike anywhere!)

-We are here to share our love for books while each of us brings our unique reading preferences to the table—and the bookshelf.
-An Arizona State University student organization, we will also promote the local literary community here in the Valley of the Sun, interviewing local authors and advertising local events.
-You might even find us attending a local author meet-and-greet or poetry reading!
+We are here to share our love for books and bring our individual reading preferences to the table—and the bookshelf.
+An Arizona State University student organization, we will also promote the local literary community by interviewing authors and advertising literary events here in the Valley of the Sun.
+You might even find us attending an author meet-and-greet or poetry reading!

 Of course, I can’t introduce this blog without thanking the peers that have helped me spearhead this project.
 I am incredibly grateful for my friends and fellow bloggers, Makenna Knighton (our Communications Coordinator) and Payton Kline (our Managing Editor).
 I admire their insight and creative spirits and am so pleased they have joined the team.
 I also want to take a moment to thank the wonderful Professor Tara Ison for supporting our project as our faculty advisor.